engisalor/sketch-grammar-explorer/README.md

 **Modifying saved data**

-SGE doesn't track changes to downloaded data and will overwrite files if `skip=False` or `clear=True`.
+SGEX doesn't track changes to downloaded data and will overwrite files if `skip=False` or `clear=True`.
 Be sure to separate/backup data sets to prevent data loss.

 **Working with different call types**